 Keep in Mind

-PNETs are serious tumors that require a lot of treatment, but recent medical advances have made a cure possible for most of the children who have them.
+PNETs are serious tumors that need a lot of treatment.
+But recent medical advances have made a cure possible for many of the children who have them.

 All A to Z dictionary entries are regularly reviewed by KidsHealth medical experts.